 As if bleary from sleep, the sun hung low in the sky, its light dancing between the trees, the dew on the grass shimmering in sparkles of delight.
 Slowly we approached the biggest rock panel which alone bears over 500 images.

 The creative force of the images struck me first.
 They were full of passion; with brute strength telling the story of their lives.
 Of gods, hunting, fishing, ships.
 Of people and animals.
 Of men and women.
 Of war and battle.
 The artistic images rendered vibrant and more visible by the red coloured paint.

-In the silence we felt we had stumbled upon a sacred site, the atmosphere spiritually ladened.
-The vivacious animate figures were ready for action and seemingly about to leave their two dimensional existence and enter the realm of 3-D. I imagined a flotilla of boats sailing away across the seas.
+In the silence, we felt we had stumbled upon a sacred site, the atmosphere spiritually ladened.
+The vivacious animated figures were ready for action and seemingly about to leave their two-dimensional existence and enter the realm of 3-D. I imagined a flotilla of boats sailing away across the seas.

 The magical mystical morning ends with a quiet picnic of contemplation overlooking some of the rock carvings.
-The people from the Bronze Age beat their story into solid granite which have survived four millennium.
+The people from the Bronze Age beat their story into solid granite, stories which survived four millenniums.
 Will our forms of story telling live on into eternity?

 Wishing you all a lovely day; may the sun shine brightly and breeze blow gently.

 “After nourishment, shelter and companionship, stories are the thing we need most in the world.”